microsoft/K8s-Storage-Plugins/flexvolume/windows/readme.md

 # Flexvolume Kubernetes Plugins
 Here are implementations of flexvolume in kubernetes for iSCSI and SMB.
-Also helps serve as a scaffolding for building future volume plugins in powershell on windows.
+Also helps serve as a scaffolding for building future volume plugins in powershell on Windows.

 For more info on Flexvolume see
  * https://github.com/kubernetes/community/blob/master/contributors/devel/flexvolume.md